vijay8i/this-and-that/01-build-systems/notes/06-gn-ninja-conan-take-3.md

 # Is there such a thing as a perfect build system?
 (Part VI)

 (thoughts in progress...)

 If you landed here without context, start with Part I to understand where the journey begins.
-The TL;DR version is I was curious to know if there are alternatives (in 2024) that are as good or better than *cmake*.
+The TL;DR version is I was curious to know if there are alternatives (in 2024) that are as good or better than _cmake_.
 But why even bother?
 Because I am a sucker for clean readable code, and build scripts are code (to me).

-In Part I through Part V, I reminisced about *waf.io* and how it lets you write build tasks in Python.
-Did some head banging with *meson* since I prefer my way of laying out source code which *meson* did not appreciate.
-And, I finally decided to triple down on *gn* + *conan* + *ninja* combo
+In Part I through Part V, I reminisced about _waf.io_ and how it lets you write build tasks in Python.
+Did some head banging with _meson_ since I prefer my way of laying out source code which _meson_ did not appreciate.
+And, I finally decided to triple down on _gn_ + _conan_ + _ninja_ combo because:
-because:

 - they work well together and stay out of each other's business
 - each does one thing and does it well
 - the DSL of each reads better to my eyes

-Using this trio got me to a setup that is better than *meson*, IMO, for dealing with third-party dependencies.
+Using this trio got me to a setup that is better than _meson_, IMO, for dealing with third-party dependencies.
 But it did take me more time than anticipated.
 In the final stretch I have two things remaining that I want to square off, and then wrap up.

-1. How do I declare/define build arguments and inform *gn* to use the arguments to configure the build?
+1. How do I declare/define build arguments and inform _gn_ to use the arguments to configure the build?
-2. How can I be sure that the dependencies get installed at *gen-time*, not *build-time*.
+2. How can I be sure that the dependencies get installed at _gen-time_, not _build-time_.

-## Generating *debug* and *release* builds
+## Generating _debug_ and _release_ builds

-To figure out how to convey build time arguments via *gn* to *ninja*, I gave myself the task of creating *release* and *debug* builds of the *ad-hoc* project's executable.
+To figure out how to convey build time arguments via _gn_ to _ninja_, I gave myself the task of creating _release_ and _debug_ builds of the _ad-hoc_ project's executable.
 Turns out `declare_args` is the magic word to declare build arguments.
-It only took a couple of RTFM minutes to declare and make use of it to configure the build.
-I was mildly confused between the `args` command and `--args` option in *gn*; the former is used to query what arguments have been *set* for a build and the latter is used to *setup* the build with the args specified.
+I was mildly confused between the `args` command and `--args` option in _gn_ at first.
+I figured out that the former is used to query what arguments have been _set_ for a build and the latter is used to _setup_ the build with the args specified.

 Anyway, here are the required changes to `build/BUILCONFIG.gn`: